| Photo: UN in Belarus

 The UN Office in Belarus was opened in 1992.
 The UN mandate in Belarus was delineated by an agreement between the Government of Belarus and the UN, signed on 15 May 1992, which calls upon the UN “to support and supplement the national efforts at solving the most important problems of its economic development and to promote social progress and better standards of life”.

-The UN Country Team includes 7 resident UN Agencies that have permanent representative offices in Belarus: International Organization for Migration (IOM); Joint UN Programme on HIV/AIDS (UNAIDS); UN Development Programme (UNDP); United Nations Population Fund (UNFPA); UN High Commissioner for Refugees (UNHCR); United Nations Children's Fund (UNICEF); and World Health Organization (WHO).
+The UN Country Team includes seven resident UN entities that have permanent representative offices in Belarus: International Organization for Migration (IOM); Joint UN Programme on HIV/AIDS (UNAIDS); UN Development Programme (UNDP); United Nations Population Fund (UNFPA); UN High Commissioner for Refugees (UNHCR); United Nations Children's Fund (UNICEF); and World Health Organization (WHO).

 The extended UN system in Belarus also includes the World Bank (WB), the International Monetary Fund (IMF) and International Finance Corporation (IFC), which have representative offices in Belarus.
 The UN Food and Agriculture Organisation (FAO) and International Labour Organization (ILO) have National Correspondents in the country.